Chai-T29/Chai-T29.github.io/_posts/2024-05-22-ECG-Heart-Abnormalities.md

 ![class2](https://github.com/user-attachments/assets/58fa11fa-d35b-41fc-902c-86ea5c7ffc84)

 We can see that most of the labels were predicted correctly as our model has shown earlier.
-I thought it would be cool to see it this as well!
+I thought it would be cool to see it like this as well!

 <br>